sfelderman/fullstack-app/README.md

 ### Basic Rest :white_check_mark:

-Simple rest service with a couple basic endpoints CRUD
+Simple rest service with a couple basic endpoints CRUD.
+For the moment this is a todo

-Simple express server that containers these endpoints and will respond to requests
+#### Endpoints:
+ -

 ### Basic Docker :white_check_mark: